thisisjonchen/S24HackPSU-Roa/README.md

 Training the AI model \
  -Used a dataset that had 7.9 million images

+## Potential Features
+Incoroporate our app into google maps using AR
+  -We can have users be prepared to be in a certain lane (Google maps may not recommend what lane you should be in so you are prepared ahead of time)
+Allowing different users to be supported with the algorithms (cyclists, buses, trucks, etc)

 ## Acknowledgements
 **The team:** Scott Garcia, Jon Chen, Vinh Ngo, Matt Witmer, Caleb Kendig\